-A deep purple iris turns color when it matures and begins to die.
+A deep, purple iris turns color when it matures and begins to die.
 Most of these options for an iris flower changing color change over time and the plant will resume its usual flower tones.
 Unexplained instances of an entire bed that was purple and turned white the following year will need to be delved into further.

 Permanent Color Changing in Iris

 When you find the entire iris plant changes color, the explanation is more complex.
-Irises grow from rhizomes which are just beneath the surface of the soil.
+Irises grow from rhizomes that are just beneath the surface of the soil.
 In fact, old stands will have rhizomes growing right on top of the soil.

 These are easily broken away and can establish in any part of the garden they end up in.
 This happens when children play, during division or transplant, or even when the dog is digging in the yard.
-If a piece of rhizome ends up in another variety of iris, it can establish, taking over the bed and causing the iris flower changing color.
+If a piece of rhizome ends up in another variety of iris, it can establish, taking over the bed and causing the iris flower to change color.

 More notable still, would be the presence of a sport.
 This is when the plant produces an offset that is not true to the parent.
 In these cases, the sport may bloom an entirely different shade.